Vl-Wouter/Redline/readme.md

 - [ ] Edit reviews

 ## To Fix before deadline (12/08)
-- [ ] Placeholders for username & password at login (Capitalised)
+- [x] Placeholders for username & password at login (Capitalised)
 - [ ] Only positive distances in filters
 - [ ] Fix Date Range (only allow past from date for to date)
 - [ ] Horizontal scrollbar in events page?
+(Not happening on macbook)
 - [ ] Name card (fix long names)
 - [ ] Check errors in register, add rules to form
 - [ ] Fix role bug on register (if still exists)